wuzelun007/VisualSearchServer/readme.md

 ![Alpha Screenshot](appcode/static/alpha3.png "Alpha Screenshot")

-####Run server
+####Running code on AWS

 The easiest way to use the code is to launch "ami-b80f0ad2" in AWS North Virginia (us-east-1) region.
-The AMI contains 450,000 images and computed index.
 Make sure that you keep port 9000 open.
 Once logged in run following commands.
+We strongly recommended using IAM roles, rather than manually entering credentials.
+However you might need to configure AWS region "us-east-1" manually.

  ```
   cd VisualSearchServer
   git pull
   sudo chmod 777 /mnt/
-  aws s3api get_object s3://aub3visualsearch/ /mnt/ --recursive
-  python server.py &
-  tail -f logs/server.log
+  aws configure

 ```

 ####Index images
 The code provides a single index operation to index images using Pool3 features.
-Store all images in a single directory, specify path to that directory which contains images, path to a directory for storing indexes, S3 bucket and prefix to backup computed features.
+Store all images in a single directory, specify path to that directory.
+Specify path to a directory for storing indexes, an S3 bucket and prefix to backup computed features.
 ```
 # edit settings.py
 BUCKET_NAME = "aub3visualsearch"